Winter Wedding in Salt Lake City: Timeline Buffers, Load-In, and Cold-Weather Logistics

 - What's the HVAC situation?
 A room full of 150 guests in winter coats gets hot fast.
 If the venue can't adjust quickly, it affects comfort — and comfort affects how long people stay on the dance floor.

 - Parking for guests.
 If the lot is icy and guests are in heels, they're arriving stressed.
+That's not a DJ problem per se, but it affects the vibe.
 If you can, mention it in your invitation or wedding website so people know to wear appropriate shoes for the walk in.

 Here's the good news: once everything is set up and the room is warm, a winter wedding runs exactly like any other.
 The music is the same.
 The energy is the same.
 The dance floor fills up the same way.